Proposal status: Feedback closed 10 June 2021

 We're proposing improvements in your area

-- Install tactile pavers at both sides of each crossing.
-Tactile pavers are yellow guidance paving markers to help visually impaired people to find their way to the crossing and safely cross the road.
+- Replace the existing school crossing on Summerland Drive, north of the intersection with Semillon Avenue, with a raised zebra crossing.
+This will involve upgrading the pedestrian island in the middle of the crossing and fitting tactile pavers on each side, which are yellow guidance paving markers to help visually impaired people to find their way to the crossing and safely cross the road.

-- Install new signage and paint road markings to reflect these changes.
+- Installing new signage, school patrolled crossing poles and road markings to reflect these changes.

 What happens next